tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 In this case, we are adding an `address` called `last_used` to keep track of which was the last withdraw address. `If` the latest address is different from the `last_used`, then update `last_used`.

-Send out the instructions, which includes a cheat-sheet that compares how conditionals work in Python vs Solidity.
+Send out the instructions, which includes a cheat-sheet that compares how conditionals work in Python vs. Solidity.

 **Instructions:**